 Customize Your Approach

-Our materials help your students develop the critical thinking, close-reading, and analytical skills they need to be college and career ready.
-Our questioning and discussion techniques help teachers become better discussion leaders.
+Junior Great Books 6-8 helps students develop the critical thinking, close reading, and communication skills they need to be college and career ready.
+Our questioning and discussion techniques equip teachers to become effective inquiry-based leaders.